 Since the coronavirus (COVID-19) pandemic is currently part of our daily lives, the Parkinson’s Foundation is addressing the top questions about the virus and Parkinson’s disease (PD).
-On March 18, 2020 Michael S. Okun, MD, Parkinson’s Foundation Medical Director, and Fred Southwick, MD, Infectious Disease Expert and Author, both from the University of Florida Health, a Parkinson’s Foundation Center of Excellence, answered the top COVID-19 questions from our community.
+On March 18, 2020 Michael S. Okun, MD, Parkinson’s Foundation Medical Advisor, and Fred Southwick, MD, Infectious Disease Expert and Author, both from the University of Florida Health, a Parkinson’s Foundation Center of Excellence, answered the top COVID-19 questions from our community.
 View the event recording now.
 Of course, our Helpline Specialists, 1-800-4PD-INFO, are here to assist you with any other questions that are not covered here.

 FAQ on COVID-19 and PD:

 1. Are people with Parkinson’s more at risk of developing COVID-19?

 Those living with Parkinson’s disease are in a “high risk group,” this includes all ages.
 We are learning that COVID-19 tends to be more severe in the elderly and those with chronic diseases.
 Currently, there is no evidence that a PD diagnosis makes you more vulnerable to contracting illness.
 The best advice for those with PD is prevention.

 2. Do people with PD have a compromised immune system?